NinaQuik/kickstarter-analysis/README.md

 ## Overview of Project

 A fictional playwright, Louise, is using a crowd funding campaign to fund her play "Fever".
-She would like to analyze crowd funding data for different campaigns to understand how launch dates and funding goals impacted their success.
+She would like to analyze crowd funding data for different campaigns to understand how launch dates and funding goals impact their success.

 ### Purpose